PSA purchase of Vauxhall/Opel

 - This strong and balanced presence in its home markets will serve as the basis of profitable growth worldwide

 - Joint venture in financing with BNP Paribas to support development of Opel/Vauxhall brands

 - GM and PSA to continue to collaborate on projects

-GENERAL Motors and PSA Group today confirmed a £1.9 Bn Opel-Vauxhall deal under which the GM subsidiary and GM Financial’s European operations will join the PSA Group in a transaction valued at €1.3 Bn and €0.9 Bn, respectively – a combined total of £1.9 billion.
+GENERAL Motors and PSA Group today confirmed a £1.9 Bn deal for Opel/Vauxhall under which the GM subsidiary and GM Financial’s European operations will join the PSA Group in a transaction valued at €1.3 Bn and €0.9 Bn, respectively – a combined total of £1.9 billion.

-Half the funding for the purchase comes from BNP Paribas, as part of a broader new partnership with PSA Group announced alongside the deal.
-BNP Paribas is the parent company of Arval which is one of the world’s biggest leasing companies with more than a million vehicles in its global fleet.
+Half the funding for the purchase comes from BNP Paribas, the parent company of Arval which is one of the world’s biggest leasing companies with more than a million vehicles in its global fleet.

-Carlos Tavares, chairman of the Managing Board of PSA, said of the Opel-Vauxhall deal: “We are proud to join forces with Opel-Vauxhall and are deeply committed to continuing to develop this great company and accelerating its turnaround.
+Carlos Tavares, chairman of the Managing Board of PSA, said: “We are proud to join forces with Opel/Vauxhall and are deeply committed to continuing to develop this great company and accelerating its turnaround.

 GM and PSA plan continued collaboration

 “For GM, this represents another major step in the ongoing work that is driving our improved performance and accelerating our momentum.
 We are reshaping our company and delivering consistent, record results for our owners through disciplined capital allocation to our higher-return investments in our core automotive business and in new technologies that are enabling us to lead the future of personal mobility.